Liberal Supreme Court Justice Got Smacked Down During Arguments Over Mail-in Ballots

 AP Photo/John L. Mone, File

-In December, the environmentalist activist group Greenpeace tried to circumvent United States law by appealing to a Dutch court to overturn the verdict of an American jury.
+In December, the environmental activist group Greenpeace tried to circumvent United States law by appealing to a Dutch court to overturn an American jury's verdict.
 Greenpeace was ordered to pay $667 million to Energy Transfer, a pipeline company, after the group tried to stop the Dakota Access Pipeline.
 A trial judge later reduced that amount to $345 million

 Advertisement

-At the time, The Washington Post reported that Greenpeace was hoping the Dutch court "would reassess the merits of the North Dakota case under Europe's sweeping anti-SLAPP directive."
-Greenpeace had reportedly supported and trained protesters, equipping them with lockboxes so they could chain themselves to the pipeline.
+At the time, The Washington Post reported that Greenpeace hoped the Dutch court would "reassess the merits of the North Dakota case under Europe's sweeping anti-SLAPP directive."
+Greenpeace reportedly supported and trained protesters, equipping them with lockboxes to chain themselves to the pipeline.
 Energy Transfer also said Greenpeace tried to "deprive the project of funding by falsely claiming the pipeline would encroach on tribal land."

 Here's more: